neriacohen300/Eventure/README.md

-download the source code to your pc and inside the folder open cmd and run this command: `pip install -r requirements.txt`
+download the source code to your pc and inside the folder open cmd and run this command: `pip install -r requirements.txt` also download ffmpeg, and go over the code to check if the paths are good for you

 # Eventure - Slideshow Creator